 In what was a busy term, the final day was no different with the Junior Recita Finals taking place.
 Earlier in the term all the boys took part in class heats, with finalist selected by the boys’ English teachers.
 The Junior finalists rose to the occasion and wowed both me and Miss McGrath as judges, but also the watching audience that consisted of finalist parents, siblings and junior boys.

-During my feedback I used the word ‘confidence’ on more than once, but I cannot stress how impressed I was with this characteristic that all the boys displayed.
-Becoming a confident communicator is a key skill, and it was inspiring seeing this on display from all the boys.
+During my feedback I used the word ‘confidence’ more than once, but I cannot stress how impressed I was with this characteristic, which all the boys displayed.
+Becoming a confident communicator is a key skill, and it was inspiring seeing this from all the boys.
 We had emotion and humour running through a range of poems, from a selection of poets including Rosen, Wordsworth, and Carroll.
 All the boys performed superbly well and had clearly spent time learning and perfecting their recitals.

 Head of Juniors